Gluing metrics with prescribed $Q$-curvature and different asymptotic behaviour in high dimension: Introduction to the problem

 (see \cite{CC}) one finds a sequence $(u_k)$ of solutions to \eqref{eq-1}-\eqref{eq-2} blowing up at $0$.
 By Theorem \ref{HIM} one can also construct solutions blowing up on a sphere.
 The main question is whether one can ``glue'' the first kind of solutions to the second kind of solutions to obtain solutions with a concentration blow up at $0$ and a polyharmonic blow up on a sphere.

-In the following theorem, case $iv)$ in particular, we show that if this occurs, then the blow up at the origin is necessarily spherical, i.e. as in case $iia)$ of Theorem \ref{thm-Rob}.
+In the following theorem, we show that in dimension 6 if this occurs (case $iv$), then the blow up at the origin is necessarily spherical, i.e. as in case $iia)$ of Theorem \ref{thm-Rob}.

 \begin{thm} Let $\Omega=B_R\subset\R^6$ for some $R>0$ (with $\Omega=\R^6$ if $R=\infty$).
 Let $(V_k)\subset L^\infty_{rad}(B_R)$ be positive radial functions with $V_k\to V_0$ in $L^\infty_{\loc}(B_R)$ for some positive $V_0\in C^0(B_R)$.
 Let $(u_k)$ be radial solutions to \eqref{eq-1}-\eqref{eq-2} with $n=3$.
 Assume that we are in case ii) of Theorem \ref{ARSM}.
 Then one of the following occurs.